Jayachandrakumar21/e-commerce_webapp/README.md

     redis
     MySQL
     rabbitmq
-  used different programming languages to develop this project.
+  We used different programming languages to develop this project to break the monopoly barrier.
     1.nodejs
     2.python
     3.GoLang